Azumaya algebras and canonical components: Examples

 Let $T_m$ be the twist knot with $m\geq 1$ half-twists.
 Other than the trefoil (i.e., $m = 1$), $T_m$ is always a hyperbolic knot.
 Then

 See \cite{Ro}.
 Note that the case $m = 2$ is the figure-eight knot, and this is the only fibered hyperbolic twist knot.

 As noted previously, \cite{MPV} shows that for a hyperbolic twist knot $T_m$, the canonical component is the unique component containing the character of an irreducible representation.
+Therefore it has field of constants $\Q$ by Lemma \ref{lem:UniqueToQ} (this is also clear from \cite{MPV}).
 Since each root of the Alexander polynomial has multiplicity one, the second part of Theorem \ref{example_conseq} now follows directly from Lemmas \ref{poly_azumaya_positive} and \ref{poly_azumaya_negative}.

 \textbf{Infinitely many fibered hyperbolic knots that are Azumaya positive:}

 As remarked earlier, any monic reciprocal polynomial is the Alexander polynomial of a fibered hyperbolic knot.
 In particular, for the polynomials $f_a(t)$ (with $a=k^2+2$) and $f(t)$ of Lemma \ref{poly_azumaya_positive}, $f_a(t)$ and $f(t)$ are the Alexander polynomials of a fibered hyperbolic knot, and so these knots will have canonical components that are Azumaya positive.
 The construction \cite{St} gives a method to produce arborescent knots with the given Alexander polynomial; we will not reproduce this here.
 However, we do note that by \cite{J} these knots cannot be alternating.
 These are the knots $K_n$ ($n=k^2+2$) referred to in Theorem \ref{example_conseq}(1).